A Woman's Heart is Different

 Research For Patients

 To improve women’s care for the future, the Women's Cardiovascular Center engages in research efforts that focus on improving outcomes for women with cardiovascular disease.
+To learn more or find out if you are able to participate in a study, call 216.445.4522.

 Preventive Cardiology & Rehabilitation Program is a clinical program (outpatient clinic) that utilizes a multidisciplinary team of providers to prevent the occurrence or progression of cardiovascular disease in women.
 Those who have heart disease or have been treated for heart disease stand to benefit the most.
 Anyone who wants to lower her risk for heart or vascular disease is a candidate.
 For additional information, call our toll free number 800.223.1696 (or 800.CCF.1696).